 Through Spectrum Business Ventures, Raizada has also been a key investor in medical technology.
 Raizada’s investments have helped develop a groundbreaking cancer treatment that weaponizes the body’s immune system against tumors, eating away cancerous tissue from the inside out.
-His work with Dalent Medical contributed to the SinuSleeve, a revolutionary new ear, nose, and throat treatment that offers more effective, less invasive standards of care.
+His work with Dalent Medical contributed to a revolutionary new ear, nose, and throat treatment that offers more effective, less invasive standards of care.

 “These are the markets of the future, and it seems that institutions like the Dow Jones are catching on,” said Raizada.
 “Young investors should make the most of this new opportunity.
 Observe closely the products in trends in which young people express interest and seek out innovative startups and entrepreneurs developing products to service these needs.

 “The economy is at a critical juncture, particularly in the wake of the COVID-19 pandemic.
 As we witness this new enthusiasm for tech and biomedical research, carve a foothold for yourself in the markets of the future.”